nkbrown503/PhDResearch/Unit_Cell_Designing/3D_UC_Designer/readme.md

 Mirror       |              True                  |  Will the original design be mirrored about the X, Y, and Z axes.
 Mirror must be True to Tesselate

-Type         |         'Corner' or 'Edge'         | 'Surface' will use the entire top and bottom
+Type         |         'Corner' or 'Surface       | 'Surface' will use the entire top and bottom
                                                     surfaces as potential starting and ending points for the bezier curve.
 A random point in the bottom surface will be used as the start point and a random point on the top surface will be used as the ending point of the curve.